LeqiXu/JointPRS/README.md

 - **1KG**: This subfolder should contain LD reference panels constructed using the 1000 Genomes Project phase 3 samples.
 - **UKBB**: This subfolder should contain LD reference panels constructed using the UK Biobank data.

-Place the LD reference panels and the SNP information file into their corresponding subfolders.
+Place the downloaded LD reference panels and the SNP information file into their corresponding subfolders.

 ## 3. Summary Statistics Preparation
 We require the following format for summary statistics input (including the header line):